 In 2009, the Company entered into an option agreement with a wholly-owned subsidiary of Ginguro Exploration Inc. ("Ginguro").
-Under the terms of its option agreement with Endurance, Ginguro could earn an initial 55% interest in the property by completing \$1,000,000 in exploration expenditures and making cash payments totaling \$200,000 to Endurance over a three year period.
+Under the terms of the option agreement, Ginguro earned a 55% interest in the property by completing \$1,000,000 in exploration expenditures (including 154 drill holes) and making cash payments totaling \$200,000 to Endurance over a three year period.
+As a result, a JV with 45% (Endurance) and 55% (Ginguro) was formed.
+Ginguro has been appointed operator under the terms of the JV.

-During the term of the option Ginguro completed 154 drill holes and metallurgical testwork on several large samples from surface pits and trenches on the Pardo Property.
-As a result of this program, Ginguro has identified a gold bearing channelized conglomerate "reef" that has now been expanded to approximately 3,600 metres long by 400 metres wide on the JV Property.
+The gold bearing channelized conglomerate "reef" has now been expanded to approximately 3,600 metres long by 400 metres wide on the JV Property.
 The reef remains open along the channel extension onto adjoining property owned by Ginguro.